philips-software/terraform-provider-hsdp/docs/resources/connect_mdm_application.md

 }
 ```

-## Attributes Reference
+## Argument Reference

-The following attributes are exported:
+The following arguments are supported:

 * `name` - (Required) The name of the Application
 * `description` - (Optional) A short description of the Application